 Second, the pre-eminent title of Metropolitan City frees cities from their provincial overlords.
 They become a so-called “self-governing province.”
 Only the national government holds authority over them.

 What does this freedom grant?
 Metropolitan Cities wield all the regulatory and governing powers of a province.
 On the local level, they have autonomy.
 They can create their own economic zones, give tax breaks, regulate industry, and build their own infrastructure.

 Special Cities (특례시) or Specific Cities (특정시) are cities with 500,000 or more residents.
 They fall somewhere between normal cities and metropolitan cities.

 The “Special” or “Specific” city status doesn’t carry any national weight.
 It’s a title given by provinces to recognize the clout of a large city.
 A province’s way of saying, “Good going, Champ.
 Keep chugging along.”

 Administrative Districts of Gyeonggi Province

-So what are the administrative districts of Gyeonggi Province like?
+So what are Gyeonggi Province’s districts like?
 Packed.

 Gyeonggi has thirty-one (31) administrative districts.
 Of those: